 Climate change models predict more frequent cyclones over a longer season, which will increase the occurrence of storm surges, riverbank erosion, salinity intrusion, abnormal high tides, rough sea weather conditions, and erratic rainfall.
 Changing weather patterns and social pressures have resulted in widespread degradation of arable land, as well as negative impacts on local flora and fauna.

-This project (July 2011-December 2012) improves community-based adaptive capacity by piloting sustainable agriculture practices and promoting land conservation.
-Demonstration and promotion of saline-tolerant rice varieties, alternative crops, and crop intensification will improve agriculture production whilst reducing the effect of climate related risks.
-Additionally, the project will increase the capacity for coping with natural weather hazards by rehabilitating mangrove forests and renovating house and boat structures.
+This project (July 2011-December 2012) improved community-based adaptive capacity by piloting sustainable agriculture practices and promoting land conservation.
+Demonstration and promotion of saline-tolerant rice varieties, alternative crops, and crop intensification sought to improve agriculture production whilst reducing the effect of climate related risks.
+Additionally, the project increased the capacity for coping with natural weather hazards by rehabilitating mangrove forests and renovating house and boat structures.

-* This project is part of Bangladesh's Community-Based Adaptation portfolio. *
+* This project was part of Bangladesh's Community-Based Adaptation portfolio. *